 - A candy scavenger hunt in your home and yard is another fun way to stay safe while celebrating.

 - Host a virtual Halloween costume party with friends and family complete with costume competitions and prizes.

 - Organize a scary movie film festival or movie night with your immediate household, with plenty of festive snacks and beverages.

-COVID-19 is scary enough as it is, so we encourage everyone to be extra safe this year while celebrating.
+COVID-19 and the flu are scary enough as it is, so we encourage everyone to be extra safe this year while celebrating.
 Happy Halloween!

 Sources: The Centers for Disease Control Holiday Celebrations Guidelines(Oct.
 2022)

 The information in this blog post is accurate at the time of publication.
 However, as the situation surrounding COVID-19 continues to change, it's possible that information has changed since being published.
 While Ochsner Health is trying to keep our blog posts as up to date as possible, we also encourage readers to stay informed on news and recommendations by using the CDC website.